meilisearch/meilisearch-js-plugins/CONTRIBUTING.md

 We don't follow any other convention, but if you want to use one, we recommend [this one](https://chris.beams.io/posts/git-commit/).

+### Changesets <!-- omit in TOC -->

+We use [changesets](https://github.com/Noviny/changesets) to do versioning.
+What that means is that you need to add a changeset by running `yarn changeset` which contains what packages should be bumped, their associated semver bump types and some markdown which will be inserted into changelogs.

 ### GitHub Pull Requests <!-- omit in TOC -->

 Some notes on GitHub PRs: